LorenzoM1997/Deep-tic-tac-toe/README.md

 The game will ask you to play a match immediately after the training has finished and the data has been saved.

 ## Results
-The best result achieved for now was human-like performance after 100K episodes.
+The best result achieved for now was human-like performance after 100K episodes, in the Monte Carlo tree version.

 ## Contact
 Please write at lmambretti@ucdavis.edu if you need more information.